Rosemary always feels like Christmas to me. (And yes, it is way too early to be mentioning Christmas…or is it? ;) )

 - Heat the oil in a medium saucepan over medium-high heat; add the onion and cook until softened and starting to brown, about 3 to 5 minutes, stirring occasionally.
 Add the garlic and rosemary and cook 1 minute more.

-- Stir in the beans, tomatoes, bouillon cube, water, and a pinch of black pepper; use a potato masher or a fork to mash a few of the beans against the sides of the pot.
+- Stir in the beans, tomatoes,water (or stock), and a pinch of black pepper; use a potato masher or a fork to mash a few of the beans against the sides of the pot.